wbamberg/idl-reference/docs/nsIFormAutofillContentService.md

 The processing will result in either an "autocomplete" simple DOM Event or
 an AutocompleteErrorEvent being fired on the form.

-@param aForm
-       The form on which the requestAutocomplete method was invoked.
-@param aWindow
-       The window where the form is located.
-This must be specified even
-       for elements that are not in a document, and is used to generate the
-       DOM events resulting from the operation.

 #### Parameters ####